Many children are afraid of visits to the doctor, but my daughter was TERRIFIED.

 I talked her through all the details, describing how a nurse would clean it first with cold alcohol and then pinch her arm before putting the needle in.

 In the clinical world, we call this exposure therapy and its considered one of the most effective ways of treating anxiety.

 During these times, my daughter would listen intently and often cry or whimper.
 I looked into her eyes and listened.
-Research suggests that certain tears are comprised of stress hormones and if a child, or anyone, can express their tears while being lovingly tended, they can literally wash away emotional tension.
+Research shows that supported crying leads to a raft of beneficial physiological shifts, so if a child, or anyone, can express their tears while being lovingly tended, they can essentially wash away emotional tension.

 2. Playlistening – Promoting Tension Release

 Laughter and play is another wonderful way for children to relieve stress.
 I knew getting big laughs out of her would help relieve her tension around the vaccine and so I often pulled out a toy medical bag with a pretend shot and said, “Hey, what should we do with this thing?
 I want to help you be less afraid of your shot.”